AOP in Finance: Understanding Accounting Operating Procedures

 Throughout the fiscal year, companies track actual results against their AOP projections done:

-identify and explain deviations from the plan -
+- Variance analysis identify and explain deviations from the plan

-regular meetings to discuss progress and challenges -
+- Performance reviews regular meetings to discuss progress and challenges

 This continuous monitoring allow organizations to respond proactively to change conditions and maintain financial discipline.